drordas/FilterTLK/README.md

 * ansible

-## Installation instruction on Ansible
+## Installation instructions for Ansible

 1. Edit hosts file to adjust destination computer/s to install the toolkit (localhost by default).
 2. Customize your ansible preferences (if required) using the file ansible.cfg